Maryland Food Collective: Local and organic

 Part grocery store, The Co-op featured a selection of locally produced and organic fruits and vegetables.
 These same ingredients were used in the making of the food served in the small cafe and sandwich shop.
 Although these were available in a much wider variety at the front of the store, the collective decided to remove their storefront vegetable shelves (along with much of their grocery section) around 2012.
 However, fruits were still available by the registers and customers could ask a worker to retrieve any specific vegetables from their kitchen's walk-in refrigerator.

 Vegan and vegetarian

 The Co-op offered a wide assortment of vegan and vegetarian-friendly food options, with the sandwich line featuring over 50 different ingredients.
 It also featured a vegan daily hot special.
 The store sold vegan sides, snacks and desserts, with meals averaging $5 to $7.

 Customer service

-In 2007, The Co-op instituted an anti-discrimination policy for serving students after several cashiers refused to ring up the purchases of students wearing t-shirts expressing religious or political beliefs.
+In 2007, The Co-op instituted an anti-discrimination policy for serving students after a worker refused to ring up the purchases of a student wearing a shirt that stated "I Stand for Israel".
 The new policy "respects the right of an individual worker or volunteer to remove themselves from the work environment and to choose not to act as an agent of the store", while it also "guarantees the right of any customer in the store to be served by a representative of the store, unless the customer is acting in a verbally, physically, or sexually threatening manner".